18 Best Cameras for YouTube – From Beginner to Pro

 Sony Alpha 7S IV – The best YouTube camera

 Want to future-proof your video creation for the next five years by getting one of the best cameras that money can buy?
 You’ll want to get a Sony A7S IV.
 The A7S IV is a full-frame mirrorless camera from Sony.
-It has all the video features needed for filmmaking, creating talking head videos and vlogs, like the included 5-axis in-body stabilization and a wide selection of lenses.

 Small body, expensive lenses